petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 * Separate thresholds can be set for the following features:
 	* Send an email to the board administrator with information supplied by the third party about the spammer.
 	* Block the spammer before content is served.
-* Bypass the checks for the IP at Stop Forum Spam and the local blacklist based on IP in the local whitelist.
+* Bypass the checks for the IP at the third parties and the local blacklist, based on IP in the local whitelist.
 * Ability to add single IP's and/or IP ranges to the blacklist and whitelist.
-* When an IP is blocked a message can be displayed to the visitor with the reason why access was blocked and a link to stopforumspam.com if they want to resolve the issue.
+* When an IP is blocked a message can be displayed to the visitor with the reason why access was blocked.
 * Report a spammer to Stop Forum Spam.
 A valid API key from Stop Forum Spam is necessary.
 * Add a spammer to the local blacklist by clicking a link in the received email.
 * Block spammers that access wp-comments-post.php directly by using a comment security check.
 An email can be send when the check fails.